What parents need to know

-Parents need to know that there's nothing very objectionable in this classic film.
+Parents need to know that there's nothing very objectionable in Roman Holiday.
 There's a scene in which the princess tries her first cigarette and another including a frenetic brawl on a barge.
 Both the male and female leads are good role models by the end of the film.
 Younger children will be able to follow the plot easily.

 What's the story?

 While on a goodwill tour of Western Europe, young Princess Ann (Audrey Hepburn) has a nervous breakdown during her ROMAN HOLIDAY.
 After receiving a shot of sleeping medicine from her doctor, she sneaks out of the embassy.
 The sheltered princess wants a real taste of Rome nightlife but, in her drugged state, winds up on a park bench instead.
 Not-so-mild-mannered reporter Joe Bradley (Gregory Peck) mistakes her for a polished drunk and comes to her rescue.
 But the bachelor certainly doesn't want to be responsible for her.
 When he can't shake the sleeping beauty, he lets her stay in his apartment, only to find out the next morning that he has a hot (in the stolen sense) princess on his divan.
 By concealing that he's a newspaperman, Joe gets the scoop of the decade.
 He poses as a fertilizer salesman to learn the princess's innermost desires, her views on world affairs, and her thoughts on fashion (which are worth the most, of course).